 Technology viewpoint concerns how the data specified in information viewpoint is managed currently in the community.
 Questionnaire should provide information what technologies are used to store, transfer, access, process and secure the community data sets.

+A.3.1 General aspects